Nippe92/quiz_spel/readme.md

 # Project instruction
-a quiz game where you can choose categories, diffuculty and number of questions. users are saved in a database using SQLAlchemy and each user will get scores depending on how many right quiestions they get.
+a quiz game where you can choose categories, diffuculty and number of questions. users are saved in a database using SQLAlchemy and each user will get scores depending on how many right answers they get.
 There will also be highscores from all users that have played the game.

 Make sure that you create an account to start using the site.